MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-production-order-posting.md

 Transactions that occur during the manufacturing process can be tracked through the following stages:

 1. Purchase of materials and other manufacturing inputs.
-2. Conversion into work in progress.
+2. Conversion into work in process.
 3. Conversion into finished goods inventory.
 4. Sale of finished goods.